Cost of Living Concession

 If you do not receive the Centrelink JobSeeker payment, your concession remains unchanged.

-The Cost of Living Concession helps those on low or fixed incomes with their cost of living expenses, whether that be electricity, water, gas or medical bills.
+The Cost of Living Concession replaced the council rate concession to help those on low or fixed incomes with all of their cost of living expenses, whether that be council rates, electricity, water, gas or medical bills.

 If you have previously received a Cost of Living Concession payment and your living and income arrangements have not changed, you do not need to reapply.

-The Cost of Living Concession is payable as a maximum amount per household, and can only be made to one person per household.
+The Cost of Living Concession can only be made to one person per household.

 - Pensioner Concession Card